PoCInnovation/Workshops/software/06.Nest/README.md

  - User can refund a game
  - User can check all the games that he has
  - User can check only one game by his ID

+## Bonus
+If you are here that means that you finished the workshop or you want to go further and learn more about nestJS 🥇.

+- Unless you want to restart all the data in your program every time it's down, check what is [postgreSQL](https://www.postgresql.org/) and how to use it thanks to the [ORM](https://www.freecodecamp.org/news/what-is-an-orm-the-meaning-of-object-relational-mapping-database-tools/) that makes it easier to interact with data bases, you can start with [mikroORM](https://docs.nestjs.com/recipes/mikroorm).
+For more information check this [video](https://youtu.be/jYFyLLqvHy8).
+- For more security in your program check about user authentication with [JWT](https://docs.nestjs.com/security/authentication)

 ## Authors